turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### Setting Up the Project

-Once you have the command line tool installed, you can create a new project using the following command:
+Create a new project using the following command:

 ```bash
 create-react-app grocery-list --use-npm
 ```

-Next `cd` into the `grocery-list` directory and lets get to work.
+`cd` into the `grocery-list` directory.

 ### Clean Up Extra Stuff

-Out of the box, `create-react-app` hooks you up with some boilerplate HTML and CSS that we won't be using.
-Let's clean up the existing files before we get started.
-First, you can delete the `logo.svg` file.
+`create-react-app` has boilerplate HTML and CSS that we won't be using.

+First, delete the `logo.svg` file.
 Next, update the following files to match below:

 ```js
 App.css